EFA Provides Funds for Homeschooling and Private Schools

 7. Voter registration

-• Families can upload as a PDF or as a JPEG.
+• A: Families can upload as a PDF or as a JPEG.
 PDF is preferred.

 • Check out short how-to videos explaining how to convert an image into a PDF on an iPhone or an Android phone.
 It’s also easy to do on a computer.